How Does A Propane Tank Valve Work

 An Object Was Placed Over The Valve Opening

-If there is something blocking the valve opening (like a chair), it will stop gas from flowing into or out of your propane system completely- leading to this issue.
+If there is something blocking the tank enclosure or hose (like a chair), it will stop gas from flowing into or out of your propane system completely- leading to this issue.
 Remove anything blocking the valve so that propane can flow freely once again.

 How Do You Fix a Leaking Propane Tank Valve

 If you see a propane tank leaking, it’s likely that the valve on top of the tank is faulty.
-This can be fixed by replacing the valve or by sealing off the hole where it sits.
+This can be fixed by having a professional replace the valve.

 Remove Tank